 Background: Mr. Christina received his J.D. from the Dickinson School of Law in 2016, where he served as a resident forum blogger for the Penn State Law Review and on the Journal of Law and International Affairs.
 Mr. Christina was active on the law school’s co-curricular trial team and served as President of the Trial Advocacy Board.
 Mr. Christina serves on the Board of Governors of the Justinian Society of Philadelphia, which is a legal organization comprised of attorneys and judges of Italian ancestry.
 He is also a member of the Board of Directors of the Cardinal O’Hara High School Alumni Association.

 B.A.
 The Pennsylvania State University (2013), Phi Beta Kappa

 J.D.
 Dickinson School of Law (2016)

-Pennsylvania, New Jersey, Washington D.C. and in the U.S. District Courts for the Eastern District of Pennsylvania and the District of New Jersey.
+Pennsylvania, New Jersey, Washington D.C., the U.S. Court of Appeals for the 3rd Circuit, the U.S. District Courts for the Eastern, Middle, and Western Districts of Pennsylvania, and the District of New Jersey.